What to do if the image becomes blurred? Signs of a malfunctioning endoscope

 Several factors can cause image blur, from the most benign to the most critical:

-• Dirty or dusty lens: often the first cause, especially in dusty or greasy environments.
+• Dirty or dusty lenses: often the first cause, especially in dusty or greasy environments.

-• Internal condensation: due to high ambient humidity or thermal shock, it may indicate micro-cracking or sealing failure.
+• Internal condensation: due to high ambient humidity or thermal shock, this may indicate micro-cracking or seal failure.

 • Damaged lens: scratches, thermal shock or mechanical impact can permanently alter optical quality.